marvin-schmitt/marvin-schmitt.github.io/_pages/about.md

 ======
 I am a PhD researcher in formal semantics/pragmatics.
 As a semanticist/pragmaticist I am studying natural language meaning.
 And as a formal semanticist/pragmaticist I am developing formal theories of natural language meaning.
 The underlying idea of formal semantics/pragmatics is the same as in any other field where formal research is conducted: We use mathematics to make precise and thus testable our theories of some phenomenon.
 In my case, the phenomenon is meaning.

+When I am not working, I am most likely at the gym or eating food for two.

 My research and interests
 ======